-This is a simple technique I developed on my own as part of the Telenovela Method years ago and I’ve just never gotten around to writing about it because it never occurred to me how much trouble most people have learning to pronounce certain parts of foreign languages.
+This is a simple technique I developed on my own as part of the Telenovela Method years ago and I’ve just never gotten around to writing about it because it never occurred to me how much trouble most people have learning Spanish pronunciation (note: this actually works on any foreign language).
 This is a simple, obvious (once you understand it) technique that’s very easy to learn and, in my experience, will let you pronounce anything (I’ve used it successfully with Spanish, German, and Russian so far).
+Let’s get started and learn how to pronounce Spanish words.
 I did a quick video demo for you that I’ve included at the bottom.

 What to Do

 In summary: Break the word or phrase down into the smallest possible pieces, master each one individually, then slowly start connecting them into progressively larger chunks, finally speeding everything up.

 - Start at the beginning of the word and master just the first syllable.
 Let’s use the word “aeropuerto” as an example.
 Click the link to hear native speakers pronounce it on Forvo.
 This is a word I had trouble with years ago when I was first learning Spanish and it was actually several months before I could pronounce it properly.
 First, just learn to say the initial “ae” sound correctly, it just sounds like the English word “eye”.

 - Next: “ro”.
 Don’t stick the two together yet, go slow…piece by piece.
 “Ro, ro, ro…ae, ae, ae…ro, ro, ro…ae…ro…ae…ro, ae-ro, ae-ro, aero, aero, aero”.

 - Now let’s do “pue”, it’s like “p-weh”.
 Just say “Pue” several times until you’re pronouncing that one particular syllable just like the native speaker.